dojot/docs/source/architecture.rst

 Data Manager
 ************

-This service manages the dojot's data configuration, making possible to import and export configuration.
+This service manages the dojot's data **configuration**, making possible to import and export configuration like templates, devices and flows.

 Cron
-**********
+****

-Cron is a dojot's microservice that allows you to schedule events (or requests) to be emitted (done) to other microservices inside dojot platform..
+Cron is a dojot's microservice that  allows you to schedule events to be emitted - or requests to be sent - to other microservices inside dojot platform.

+Kafka2Ftp
+*********

+The kafka2ftp service provides a connector solution for forwarding messages from Apache Kafka to FTP servers.
+It subscribes to the topic ``tenant.dojot.ftp`` (*tenant* is defined in the environment variable).
+In these topics there are messages with information about the file name, encoding format and file content, these messages are published by some service or the `Publish in FTP topic` node from Flowbroker.

 Persister/History
 *****************